quickthyme/graffeine/README.md

 When enabled, the `onSelect` handler may include `SelectionResults`.

-If either the `SelectionResult` or its `data.selectedIndex` is nil, we can interpret it as "deselection".
+If either the `SelectionResult` or its `data.selected.index` is nil, we can interpret it as "deselection".
 Otherwise, we should have all the information we need in order to handle the event: